sharetribe/flex-docs/src/docs/concepts-listings/how-the-search-works/index.md

 content.
 A listing will be included in the results, in case any of the keywords match.

-In order to take the keyword search into use in FTW, see the cookbooks on
+In order to take the keyword search into use in FTW, see the how-to guides on
 [adding keyword search to the top bar](/how-to/use-keyword-search-in-topbar/) and [modifying filters](/how-to/change-search-filters-in-ftw/).